voxel51/eta/core_dev_guide.md

 is also protected and hence directly committing to it is not allowed.
-Instead, when a feature is ready to be integrated, we open a pull-request on develop, which initiates a code chat (we prefer "code chat" to "code review", since this should be a friendly endeavour!) where we discuss the changes and ultimately merge them into develop.
+Instead, when a feature is ready to be integrated, we open a pull-request on develop, which initiates a code chat (we prefer "code chat" to "code review", since this should be a friendly endeavor!) where we discuss the changes and ultimately merge them into develop.

 Other unprotected remote branches may be created as necessary for collaborative